I still remember the first time I saw Crater Lake.

 The Willamette Valley rivals the grape fields of Italy and Napa Valley with their wine production.
 The hops in Eastern Washington provide the key ingredient for the best craft beer in the world (and yes, I’m biased.)
 Couple that with some kick-ass distilleries producing top-notch brandy and whiskey in Portland.
 Just…yum!

 And the COFFEE.
-(No, not you, Starbucks!)
+(No, not Starbucks!)
 Oh, my living daylights, the coffee!
-But that is for another post in an of itself.
+Read my article on Best Coffee in Portland.

 The Pacific Northwest is healthy living at its very best.